Update: GeekWire has reported that Set TV is now being sued by Amazon, Netflix, and other major studios for ‘mass infringement’ of content.

 How IPTV Piracy Works

 IPTV pirates are people who connect their computer to their cable box or satellite dish and resell or share feeds of their channels to the public.

 Run-of-the-mill IPTV pirates share free links to paid sports channels on social media sites and on private internet forums.
 Pirates that distribute sports links in this manner typically make money by attaching ads to the video streams.

 The market for these types of IPTV feeds is limited.
 People looking for free access to sports channels often have to wade through seedy sites that are filled with pornographic ads or forums that are filled with fake or broken links.

 In recent months, some IPTV pirates have attempted to go mainstream.
 Instead of harvesting money from free links through ads, they’ve started setting up simple, family-friendly, legitimate looking paid services and websites.

 In November of 2016, TorrentFreak found an easy-to-use IPTV service that was selling cheap access to 3,000+ cable TV channels.

-The unnamed pirate IPTV service that TorrentFreak identified offered a user friendly interface that resembled a typical cable TV program guide.
+The unnamed pirate IPTV service that TorrentFreak identified offered a user friendly interface that resembled a typical cable TV streaming guide.